 _____ Fields shall be tilled and planted on the contour where feasible.

-__ Tenant shall clip waterways as necessary for maintenance of soil conservation practices, unless enrolled in CRP during the nesting season.
+______ Tenant shall clip waterways as necessary for maintenance of soil conservation practices, unless enrolled in CRP during the nesting season.

-__ N fall tillage should occur on soybean ground.
+______ No fall tillage shall occur on soybean ground.

 ______ No-till practices shall be used on designated fields.